 Inside, everything was white-walled, moss-tiled and moonlit.
 Everything smelled of recent rain.
 The thin priest was asleep on a mat in the raised stone verandah.
 A brass platter of coins lay near his pillow like a comic strip illustration of his dreams.
 The compound was littered with moons, one in each mud puddle.

 In the broad, covered corridor – the colonnaded kuthambalam abutting the heart of the temple where the Blue God lived with his flute, the drummers drummed and the dancers danced, their colours turning slowly in the night.
 Rahel sat down cross-legged, resting her back against the roundness of a white pillar.
 A tall canister of coconut oil gleamed in the flickering light of the brass lamp.
 The oil replenished the light.
 The light lit the tin.

+Thank you.
 Your Pathfinder will craft this journey based on your preferences and revert to you shortly with a proposal.

 Thank you for joining the kamalan community.
 You shall receive stories from the nooks and crannies of India.
 In order to ensure our stories find their way to you, please confirm your subscription once the email reaches you.

 Our pathfinders can help you curate an experience similar to this story for you.